eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 **Host-side prerequisites**:

-- Either Endevor version 18.0.12 with the SO09580 and SO09581 PTFs or Endevor version 18.1 with the SO15978 PTF.
+- Endevor 18.0.12 or higher:

+  - (Endevor 18.0.12) Install PTF SO09580.
+  - (Endevor 18.1) Install PTF SO09581.
+  - (Endevor 19.0)

 - Endevor Web Services.

 ## Getting Started

 Create an Endevor connection and Endevor inventory location and review use cases to see how you can use the full potential of Explorer for Endevor.
 Alternatively, use your existing Zowe CLI Endevor profiles to get started.

+Explorer for Endevor 1.7.0 includes the following new features and changes:

+- Create, cast, and reset a package for multiple elements.

+- Select the processor group before uploading an edited element back to Endevor.

+- Split the element save and element upload functionalities.
+Now you can make changes in the element and choose when to upload the element back to Endevor.

+- The default profiles from the team config files, if present, are now propagated to the top of the Endevor Elements view at the beginning of the Explorer for Endevor session.

 With the 1.6.0 release, Explorer for Endevor introduces a number of features that further improve user experience.

 - The **Move** command enables you to move (promote) elements one stage up the map.

-- Activity View tracks the session activity and provides the Execution and API reports.
+- Report View tracks the session activity and provides the Execution and API reports.

 - Ability to connect to API Mediation Layer (ML) and take advantage of microservices using your base profile.